coder/templates/deployments/ai.coder.com/coder/README.md

-# Organization - Coder
+# Organization - Public demos

-This organization is the built-in default organization, no templates should be in this organization.
+This organization is the built-in default organization, we use this for public (customer/prospect-facing demos).